OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Certificate Pinning in the Network Security Configuration

 The [Network Security Configuration](#network-security-configuration) can also be used to pin [declarative certificates](https://developer.android.com/training/articles/security-config.html#CertificatePinning "Certificate Pinning using Network Security Configuration") to specific domains.

-If an application uses this feature, its Network Security Configuration file must contain a `<pin-set>` entry including one or several `<pin>` elements.
+This is done by providing a `<pin-set>` in the Network Security Configuration, which is a set of digests (hashes) of the public key (`SubjectPublicKeyInfo`) of the corresponding X.509 certificate.

+When connecting to a remote endpoint, the system will:

+- Get the incoming X.509 certificate.
+- Extract the public key.
+- Calculate a digest over the extracted public key.
+- Compare the digest with the set of local pins.

+If at least one of the pinned digests matches, the certificate chain will be considered valid and the connection will proceed.

 Each `<pin-set>` can define an expiration date.
-When reached, the network communication will continue to work, but the certificate pinning will be disabled for the affected domains.
+When reached, the network communication will continue to work, but the certificate pinning will be disabled for the affected domains enabling pinning bypass.
+Some apps will do this to prevent connectivity issues

 ```xml
 <?xml version="1.0" encoding="utf-8"?>